Roberto Hernández (starting pitcher): Cleveland Indians

-On February 28, 2011, Indians Manager Manny Acta announced that Hernández had been selected as his starter for Cleveland's season opener against the Chicago White Sox.
-The April 1 start would be his first on opening day.
+On February 28, 2011, Indians manager Manny Acta announced that Hernández had been selected as the starter for Cleveland's season opener against the Chicago White Sox.
+The April 1 start would be his first on Opening Day.

 In front of a sellout crowd of 41,721 fans at Cleveland's ballpark Progressive Field, Hernández started the 2011 season for the Indians.
 Hernández posted the worst opening day start in Major League history, as he became the first starting pitcher in 60 years to allow 10 runs in a team's first game.
-Hernández was the losing pitcher as he threw 88 pitches over 3.0 innings, allowed 11 hits, surrendered 2 home runs, walked 1, allowed 10 earned runs and left the game with an earned run average of 30.00.
+Hernández was the losing pitcher as he threw 88 pitches over three innings, in which he allowed 11 hits, two home runs, one walk, and 10 earned runs before leaving the game with an earned run average of 30.00.
 When pulled from the game, he was booed by fans.
-The last pitcher to allow 10-plus runs in an opener was Early Wynn of the Washington Senators who accomplished the feat on April 19, 1948.
-In that game Wynn surrendered 12 runs but managed to pitch 8 1/3 innings.
+The last pitcher to allow 10-plus runs in an opener was Early Wynn of the Washington Senators, who accomplished the feat on April 19, 1948.
+In that game, Wynn surrendered 12 runs but managed to pitch 8 1/3 innings.

-On July 16, 2012, Hernández was granted a visa to work in the U.S. On July 21, he began serving a 3-week suspension delivered by the MLB for age and identity fraud.
+On July 16, 2012, Hernández was granted a visa to work in the U.S. On July 21, he began serving a three-week suspension delivered by the MLB for age and identity fraud.
 While he served the suspension, Hernandez was allowed to pitch simulated games and in the minors.
 He rejoined the Indians on August 11.
-He started his first game since 2011 on August 15 against the Los Angeles Angels of Anaheim.
-He ended the season with a 7.53 ERA in 14 1/3 innings.
+Hernández started his first game since 2011 on August 15 against the Los Angeles Angels of Anaheim, allowing eight runs (five earned) on 10 hits in six innings in the 8–4 loss.
+He ended the season 0–3 with a 7.53 ERA in 14 1/3 innings.
+He became a free agent following the season.